A Delicious Bone-Building Burrito: Each Ingredient Is A Rich Source Of Magnesium Or Manganese

 - Plain, unsweetened yogurt (preferably organic) for topping

-- 6 whole wheat tortillas
+- 6 corn or gluten-free tortillas

 - In a bowl, mix the avocado, onion, garlic, tomato, lemon juice and sea salt.